Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Introduction

 \section{Introduction}

 In nuclear physics instruments, front-end electronics produce electrical signals when a target particle enters the sensitive volume of the detector.
 Due to the charge collection in a certain period of time and dedicated shaping circuits, these signals are usually unipolar or bipolar pulses with finite duration and amplitude \cite{Landsberger2015}.
 Many factors, such as particle type, incident energy, incident angle and location, etc., influence the shape and intensity of the nuclear pulse signal and make it a complicated statistical process to acquire relevant information from the pulse.
-The common practice is to calibrate the detector and subsequent electronics with a few kinds of test beam and fit measurements to a fixed distribution.
+To calibrate the performance of the detector, test beams are used to generate controlled events and response signals are recorded by subsequent electronics.
+Afterwards, a feature extraction algorithm (usually a rule-based procedure) is applied to the recorded signals, and measured features are fitted to a normal distribution.
 Equivalently, the uncertainty of measurements is assumed to be \emph{homogeneous}, at least in certain conditions.
-However, in real experimental circumstances, uncertainty varies as a result of both the fluctuation of noise residing in the measurements (\emph{aleatoric} uncertainty or \emph{data} uncertainty) and the statistical model to understand the observations (\emph{epistemic} uncertainty or \emph{model} uncertainty).
-These indicate the actual uncertainty is \emph{heterogeneous} and changes between different sets of measurements.
+However, in real experimental circumstances, the uncertainty varies as a result of both the fluctuation of noise residing in the measurements (\emph{aleatoric} uncertainty) and the statistical model used to understand the observations (\emph{epistemic} uncertainty)\footnote{\emph{Aleatoric} uncertainty is also called \emph{statistical} uncertainty or \emph{data} uncertainty. \emph{Epistemic} uncertainty is also called \emph{systematic} uncertainty or \emph{model} uncertainty.}.
+The actual uncertainty is consequently \emph{heterogeneous} and changes between different sets of measurements.